 Successful completion of NSPN 7100, 7200, 7250 & 7450 and RN practicing licensure in a provincial/territorial college of Registered Nurses.

 This clinical course is available by application only.
-Please find the clinical application on D2L in your NSPN 7200 course under Module 1.
-If you do not have access to this, please contact the Program Assistant and request a clinical application at email@example.com
+Clinical application due dates are as follows: Spring Term Feb 1, Fall Term June 1, Winter Term Oct 1.
+Please find the clinical application package on the BCIT Learning Hub in your NSPN 7200 course under Module 1.
+If you do not have access to this, please contact the Program Assistant and , Erin Peters at firstname.lastname@example.org and request a clinical application package.
+Please note: Clinical courses are non-refundable.
+Please contact the Program Assistant for withdrawal information.

 Important course information will be sent to you prior to your course start